High from Delaware

 It would be about an editor of a university magazine.
 She would meet all sorts of fascinating people—students, professors, the coolest fucking alumni, each with interesting stories and insightful messages for her readers, for her life, for her broader understanding of the world.

 She would navigate the delightfully batshit world of academe, where, as one colleague put it, “people are cutthroat because the stakes are so low.”
 Or as her former boss once said, “It’s like Melrose Place but with ugly people.”
-Or as her friend once joked of her master’s degree in Higher Education Management, “Shouldn’t it be Kindergarten Management instead?”
+Or as her friend once joked of her master’s degree in Higher Education Management, “Shouldn’t it be kindergarten management instead?”

 She’d be beautiful and brown and Indian American.
-She’d respect Kamala Harris and idolize Beyoncé, but she’d also be fascinated by Candace Owens (Like, how did she go from making fun of Donald Trump’s tiny penis to wearing MAGA hats overnight?
+She’d respect Kamala Harris and idolize Beyoncé, but she’d also be fascinated by Candace Owens (Like, how did she go from making fun of Donald Trump’s tiny penis to wearing MAGA hats?
 How did the racist, sexually violent threats Owens received as a teenager shape her understanding of the world?
 How does she define power and control?
 Is there a relationship between Owens’ views on politics and the traumas that led to her eating disorder?)

-This university magazine editor would love ambitious, intelligent, hardworking, imperfect women, but she would often remember the words of Alvin Turner and Alan Fox and wonder why some of her best writing was almost always about men.
+This university magazine editor would love ambitious, intelligent, hardworking, imperfect women, but she would often remember the words of Alvin Turner and Alan Fox and wonder why some of her best writing was about men.

-Maybe she’d also work for Monogram, Jay Z’s cannabis company.
+Maybe she’d work for Monogram, Jay Z’s cannabis company.
 Or write celebrity profiles for GQ and Vanity Fair and Esquire.

 She’d be a witch.
 The self-ascribed label would begin as a joke about flying high but would morph into her understanding of power and divine femininity.